tanvirnwu/Basics-of-APIs/Introduction to APIs: How API Work? | Structures of API | PART 1.md

 | 300| Multiple Choices|  501| No Implemented|

 **Authentication:** Authentication is a critical feature of many APIs, serving as a gateway to ensure that only vetted users or services have access to specified resources.
-Common methods for API authentication include the use of API keys, OAuth tokens, and various other secure mechanisms.
+Standard API authentication methods include API keys, OAuth tokens, and various other secure mechanisms.

 **Documentation:** Well-designed APIs are accompanied by thorough documentation.
 Such documentation provides detailed instructions on utilizing the API, outlines the endpoints available, and describes the expected formats for requests and responses.
 It also includes guidelines for authentication processes.
-This information is vital for developers to effectively understand and integrate with the API.
+This information is vital for developers to understand and integrate with the API effectively.

 -------
 ## Structure  of API URLs